data-capsule/dc-prototype/README.md

    proof takes the following form:
      - optionally, a signed hash (signed by the datacapsule's writer).
 This may not be included if the root of the proof is in the hash cache.
-If it is included and the signature is valid, the last proven hash block is moved to the hash cache, and this hash becomes the last proven hash block.
+If it is included and the signature is valid, the last signed hash is moved to the hash cache, and this hash becomes the last signed hash.
      - zero or more hash blocks.
 Each hash block is valid if its hash is in the cache, or in the last proven hash block.
 If it is valid, it becomes the last proven hash block, and the previous last proven hash block is